mice-love-rice/S01/README.md

 1. Click EkranSystemClient.zip  and Download EkranSystemMacOSClientx64.tar.gz
    ![1](https://github.com/mice-love-rice/S01/assets/126450125/9ab40eb9-8cf1-4b0a-9cf7-9ed6a891d762)

-2. Launch the EkranSystemMacOSClientx64.tar.gz installation file using an account with administrator permissions and  Finished
+2. Launch the EkranSystemMacOSClientx64.tar.gz installation file using an account with administrator permissions.

 3. To ensure proper operation of the Client, you need to grant the Accessibility permission for the EkranAgentClient application.